 Undergraduate degree recipients with superior records will be recognized with Final Honors at the time of graduation.
-Final Honors are calculated by a formula based on the number of credits and grades earned in University College.
+Final Honors are calculated by a formula based on the number of credits and grades earned in the School of Continuing & Professional Studies.